Careers: Law Students: Summer Program: FAQs

 What can I expect to work on as a summer associate?

-We aim to replicate a first-year associate’s workload, and we challenge each summer associate to accept a wide range of assignments.
-Typical responsibilities include: research and writing; attending trials, hearings and depositions; participating in client meetings and strategy sessions; conducting due diligence; and, in so me cases, directly handling client matters.
+We aim to replicate a junior associate’s workload, and we challenge each summer associate to accept a wide range of assignments.
+Typical responsibilities include: research and writing; attending trials, hearings and depositions; participating in client meetings and strategy sessions; conducting due diligence; and, in some cases, directly handling client matters.
 Each summer associate will also manage at least one significant pro bono client matter.

 Do you offer a mentoring program?